James Tarkowski completed a free transfer move to Everton from Burnley in summer 2022 following six outstanding years with the Turf Moor club.

 He played the majority of his football from the bench the following term, Tarkowski’s league starts limited to Burnley’s closing four fixtures.

-Tarkowski, who boasts an excellent, progressive passing range, was installed as a first pick for manager Sean Dyche for 2017/18.
+Tarkowski, who boasts an excellent, progressive passing range, was installed as a first pick for manager Dyche for 2017/18.

 And the centre-half repaid his manager’s faith in spades.
 Tarkowski was immaculate as Burnley began their second successive Premier League campaign with six wins and four draws from 12 games, a period that featured six clean sheets.